Chia-Network/chia-docs/docs/resources/faq.md

 ### Why does my node have no connections?
 How can I get more connections?

 Step 1.
 Make sure you are running the most recent version of the Chia software.
-Check out the [Quick Start Guide page](/quick-start-guide).
+Check out the [Installation page](/installation).

 Step 2.
 If your node has no connections, it could be one of many reasons.
 The most likely reason is that there are no users with space to have new connections, so you cannot connect to them.
 To solve this, you should try opening port 8444 on your router so other peers can connect to you.
 Follow the steps in the [Node Syncing page](/node-syncing).